MiKom/thesis/README.md

 This is my master's thesis.
-It's subject is:
+Its subject is:

 *Modelling system of karst caves for computer graphics*